 1. Stop Auto-Updates and Pending Installations

-The basic idea behind the error is that Google prioritizes background updates and installations for more recent downloads.
-Clearly, to allow downloads, earlier processes have to be shut down first.
-As soon as this is done, you can once again come back to install the app you want.
+The basic idea behind the error is that the Google Play store prioritizes background updates and installations.
+So, to download and install new applications, earlier installation must be shut down first.
+Once this is done, you can then proceed to install the app you want.

 To avoid such issues in the future, go to the Play Store settings and either disable auto-updates or limit them to WiFi.
 To Stop The Auto Updates Just Follow All The Below Steps-